US and China take a step back from sky-high tariffs, agree to pause for 90 days

 “This initiative aligns with the expectations of producers and consumers in both countries and serves the interests of both nations as well as the common interests of the world,” a ministry statement said.

-It added that China hopes the U.S will stop “the erroneous practice of unilateral tariff hikes” and work with China to safeguard the development of their economic and trade relations, injecting more certainty and stability into the global economy.
+China hopes the U.S will stop “the erroneous practice of unilateral tariff hikes” and work with China to safeguard the development of their economic and trade relations, injecting more certainty and stability into the global economy, the ministry said.

+The joint statement issued by the two countries said China also agreed to suspend or remove other measures it has taken since April 2 in response to the U.S. tariffs.

+China has increased export controls on rare earths including some critical to the defense industry and added more American companies to its export control and unreliable entity lists, restricting their business with and in China.

 The full impact on the complicated tariffs and other trade penalties enacted by Washington and Beijing remains unclear.
 And much depends on whether they will find ways to bridge longstanding differences during the 90-day suspension.

-But as trade envoys from the world’s two biggest economies blinked, finding ways to pull back from potentially massive disruptions to world trade and their own markets, investors rejoiced.
+But investors rejoiced as trade envoys from the world’s two biggest economies blinked, finding ways to pull back from potentially massive disruptions to world trade and their own markets.

 Futures for the S&P 500 jumped 2.6% and for the Dow Jones Industrial Average was up 2%.
 Oil prices surged more than $1.60 a barrel and the U.S. dollar gained against the euro and the Japanese yen.